-Editor’s note: This is Part 1 of our Community Voices Series.
+Editor’s note: This is Part 1 of our Vermont Voices Series.

 In February, the South Burlington School Board retired their “Rebels” team name due to assertions by some that the name is racist and linked to the Confederacy.

 Community and student outrage at the move spurred the creation of the 2,200 strong Rebel Alliance Facebook group, and members have gathered signatures and submitted petitions calling for the Rebel name debate to be put to a public vote.
 So far the school board has refused to even take up the petition.

 Now the group’s co-founder and 1986 South Burlington alumnus Kiya Batmanglidj is speaking out.
 Batmanglidj spoke with True North to explain the group’s effort to fight race-baiting politics that use racist insinuations to smear whole communities.

 True North: Can you explain how the Rebel name for South Burlington High School came to be associated with the Civil War?

 Batmanglidj: Essentially, South Burlington basically broke away from the town school system, and they became the Rebels.
 From what I’ve read, the (Burlington Free Press) actually coined the term and then people liked it and it stuck.